actionml/docs.actionml.com/welcome_to_actionml.md

  - **Automated A/B Testing** using Multi-armed Bandits with Bayesian sampling to converge on the best choice more quickly typical A/B split testing and in a way that is statistically valid.

-## ActionML Harness

-From our experience with Apache PredictionIO we have created a next-generation Machine Learning Server in [Harness](/docs/harness_intro).
-We use it to customize solutions and deliver scalable reliable systems.
-We typically deliver our algorithms as plug-in Harness Engines.

-## Operations and DevOps
+## DevOps and Operations

-We can setup clusters where big data is used, operate them through proof of concept and beyond, or hand them off to your in-house operations group.
-We have a suite of automation tools based on Kubernetes and Docker to deploy and manage container based software, and can customize these for your operational needs.
+We can setup clusters where big data is required, operate them through proof of concept and beyond, or hand them off to your in-house operations group.
+We have a suite of automation tools based on Kubernetes and Docker to deploy and manage container based software and can customize these for your operational needs.

 ## Machine Learning Libraries